erritis/actix-react-oidc-demo/docs/minikube-deployment.md

-**The second deployment option** is the same as the first option, but in addition it also serves to demonstrate how CI/CD can be organized.
+**Deployment to Minikube** is the same as the first option, but in addition it also serves to demonstrate how CI/CD can be organized.

 For demonstration use: